-Whether you travel down for a day or stay for a week, there are a number of hot springs dotted across NSW where you can detox and unwind away from the city.
+Whether you travel down for a day or stay for a week, there are a number of hot springs dotted across NSW where you can kick back and detox away from the city.
 Soothing, with naturally filtered water and rich in minerals, these baths and hot springs are the perfect way to warm up and keep the chills at bay.
 They also offer a number of health perks like skin detox, relief from aching muscles and general stress relief.
-Check out some of the best hot springs in NSW you can visit this winter.
+Check out some of the best hot springs in NSW you can visit on a cold day.

 1. Japanese Bathhouse

 Surrender to the beauty of nature around you as you warm up at this Bathhouse in the Blue Mountains.
-The quaint spot offers a variety of options to detox and recharge.
-From private buros to hot spa caves, there’s something to suit every taste and budget.
-You can also choose from a variety of snacks and meals as you overlook the mountains and lakes in the vicinity.
+The quaint spot offers a variety of options to detox and recharge from private buros to hot spa caves.
+You can also grab healthy snacks and meals at the venue that overlooks the mountains, lakes and the bush.
 It’s the perfect getaway from the city and will only take you about 2 hours from the CBD.
+Read all about it here.

 Distance from Sydney: Approximately 2 hours.